Erin Becker

 St. Hubert School

-Cindy Petersen is a middle school Life and Earth Science teacher, in suburban Minneapolis, where she uses an inquiry and research-based approach to engage students in science.
-Two years ago, her students participated in the SEAS program (http://www.ridge2000.org/SEAS) and sent their experiment to the hydrothermal vents of the East Pacific Rise.
-On this cruise, Cindy will help design new “Classroom to Sea” labs for the SEAS program.
-For the past nine summers, Cindy's students have conducted ecological research as part of a UMN citizen science program in which they monitor immature monarch populations at a restored prairie, and conduct individual research projects.
-Her students travel to Mexico to the monarch over wintering sites, and present their research at state and regional science fairs and national scientific meetings.
-Cindy has a BA in biology and a MaEd in Curriculum and Instruction.
+Cindy Petersen is a middle school Life and Earth Science teacher in suburban Minneapolis, where she uses an inquiry and research-based approach to engage students in science.
+Two years ago, her students participated in the Student Experiments at Sea (SEAS) program (http://www.ridge2000.org/SEAS exit icon) and sent their experiment to the hydrothermal vents of the East Pacific Rise.
+On this cruise, Petersen will help design new “Classroom to Sea” labs for the SEAS program.
+For the past nine summers, her students have conducted ecological research as part of a University of Minnesota citizen science program in which they monitor immature monarch populations at a restored prairie, and conduct individual research projects.
+Her students travel to Mexico to the monarch over-wintering sites, and present their research at state and regional science fairs and national scientific meetings.
+Petersen has a BA in biology and a MaEd in curriculum and instruction.
 She is also an instructor with the MonarchLab at the University of Minnesota, teaching insect ecology and field biology to teachers during the summer.

 Graduate Student

-Jillian is currently working on her PhD at the MPI in Bremen.
-She completed a B.S in Microbiology at the University of Queensland, Australia, and an M.S. in Marine Microbiology at the MPI in Bremen.
-In her Master's thesis, she worked on the identity and function of bacterial symbionts of invertebrates from chemosynthetic environments.
+Jillian Petersen is currently working on her PhD at the Max Planck Institute (MPI) in Bremen, Germany.
+She completed a BS in microbiology at the University of Queensland, Australia, and an MS in marine microbiology at the MPI.
+In her master's thesis, she worked on the identity and function of bacterial symbionts of invertebrates from chemosynthetic environments.
 Her current work involves using molecular biology methods to study evolutionary and functional aspects of bacteria-invertebrate symbioses at vents and seeps.

 Web Coordinator